A website devoted to teaching/playing/composing for/ the King of Instruments

 It's important to understand that sight reading and improvisation are 2 completely different skill sets.
 Some very proficient sight readers admit to not being able to improvise a single measure of music [See blog, Improvisation, Parts I-IV].
 There is much useful source material which the new organist can use for sight reading exercise, and there is no one road to learning this critically important skill, but there are some general principles and recommendations with which most teachers can be expected to wholeheartedly agree ...

-At the outset, we should beware of trying to sight read fugues.
+At the outset, we should beware of trying to sight read fugues, even those in 2 parts.
 Fugues are unlike any other piece of music and demand a special way of learning them [See blog, How To Learn A Fugue] due to their dense texture.
 As for starter material for sight reading moving contrapuntal lines, there are many possibilities.
 If the ambition of the new organist is to play Bach (which is like most of us), AND provided that the sight reader is far enough along to take on his 2-Part Inventions -- then we might try sight reading just one voice of one Invention every day, right hand the first day, and then left hand the second day, working on this 2 days, then moving to the next Invention.
 This is a 30 day challenge because there are 15 of these 2-part Inventions.
 If we have the motivation and patience to do this step by step and trust that we'll see results at the end of this long way, it will pay big dividends.
 Also, if we would try doing this when we first sit down at the organ bench to practice and follow it with a short improvisation on what we just read at sight, it's a good way of warming up before working on learning hymns or repertoire.

 One source for practicing sight-reading in 2 moving lines, one for each hand, are any of the bicinia in the Notenbuechlein (Little Note Book) for Anna Magdalena Bach.
 The authorship of the vast majority of the 40 little pieces contained among the sheets of this notebook is unknown.
 Johann Sebastian contributed very little of his own music to it.
 What he did contribute was the 3rd and 6th of the 6 Partitas which he collected in 1731 as part of the first part of the Klavieruebung and which had been published separately since 1726.
 The possibility of him having any part in the conception of many of the simple period pieces in the "gallant" style which it includes has been ruled out completely.
 In this connection, some of the simpler pieces from Bach's remaining 4 Partitas and his French and English Suites, if they are taken very, very slowly, might (emphasis on "might") also be suitable for practicing sight-reading, but be forewarned: anything by J.S.
 Bach almost always poses a significant challenge especially at the earlier sight-reading grade levels.
 Later on, the 15 remaining 3-Part Inventions (known as "Symphonias") might be used for sight reading practice in 3 moving lines, first by reading each line separately, then putting them together 2 at a time BEFORE trying to read all 3 together.
 This should only be attempted when the sight reader has arrived at a more advanced stage, as these are of more dense texture and consequently more difficult.
 In this connection the Alfred Masterwork edition of the Bach Inventions and Sinfonias edited by Willard A. Palmer, plastic comb binding, recommends itself for study.
 This edition lays flat on the rack, has been highly researched, compares variants in autographs of manuscripts, contains suggestions for fingering and dynamics, and has an extensive section on the use of ornaments in these works.

+When we want to get started sight reading 4 parts on 2 staves, and we're looking for material that's limited to whole notes, half notes, and quarter notes, the complete collection of harmonizations of the 150 Genevan psalms [The Psalms, 2nd edition, by Dennis Teitsma] which are available in PDF format as a free download (www.bookofpraise.ca) can be very helpful.
+For those who are comfortable with playing in 4 voices from the get go, this is a good place to start.
+History students will recall that during the Great Reformation of the mid-1500's, and under the guidance of John Calvin in Geneva, the Book of Psalms and other Bible songs were versified and melodies were composed to reflect the content and character of each song; these tunes were written in 9 of the age-old 12 "church modes" that had developed in the Western world since the 5th century and were collected in a book called the Genevan Psalter.
 Each harmonization in Teitsma's collection fills a page and is written to accompany unison congregational singing of the 150 Psalms on Genevan tunes from the Book of Praise/Anglo-Genevan Psalter of the Canadian Reformed Churches.
 The harmonies are simplified but not simplistic and are relatively easy to play.
 In keeping with the Geneva Psalter there are no bar lines and no time signatures; rests are written into the notation to indicate pauses between phrases.
 Very brief preludes of several beats are also added to properly identify each song, its rhythm, and its pitch, and very brief postludes of a few beats follow each psalm to allow a musical closure.
 This gives each setting a nice touch.
 While the purpose of making these harmonizations was to encourage the unison singing of the Genevan tunes, they also make very good initial sight reading exercises prior to hymnal reading and can be memorized and used in a wide variety of teaching and performing situations.
 It's important to remember however, that these psalm settings are choral music, not organ or keyboard music, which the organist arranges to be playable at the organ.

-A useful source of material for sight reading in 4 parts on 2 staves are the hymn intonations written by the late Theodore Beck.
+Another useful source of material for sight reading in 4 parts on 2 staves are the hymn intonations written by the late Theodore Beck.
 These come in 3 collections entitled 1) Intonations For The Hymn Of The Week, 2) Intonations On Selected Hymns, and 3) Forty Seven Hymn Intonations.
 These short pieces are all well written, fit on one page or a half page, have a simplified pedal part written on the bottom staff, and are very useful as mini-preludes which may be used to introduce the playing of hymns from the hymn book.
 Originally published under copyright from Concordia Publishing House, the copyrights for these out-of-print collections have been returned to the Beck family who through their generosity have made them available as a free public domain download from Beck Music (www.beck-music.com).
-Again, this is choral music, not organ music, which the author has arranged for the organ.
+This is choral music however, not organ music, which the author has arranged for the organ.

 Eugene Gigout, a pupil of Camille Saint-Saens, was organist at St. Augustin in Paris and is noted for composing many fine pieces which have made it into the standard organ repertoire, but he also wrote a ton of easier organ music for two staves, many of which make good sight reading material.
 Each of the 2 Volumes of his Gregorian Album contain 115 pieces of various lengths in all the church modes, and some very short interludes are among the 230 pieces in this collection.
 Music of this type, once used for sight reading, will be found useful somewhere in the worship service.
 This is an important collection to have.